root-project/root/README/ReleaseNotes/v624/index.md

 or exe.json will be refused completely.
 Cobined with connection tokens and https protocol, this makes usage of webgui components in public networks more secure.

+### Enabled WLCG Bearer Tokens support in RDavix
+Bearer tokens are part of WLCG capability-based infrastructure with capability-based scheme which uses an infrastructure that describes what the bearer is allowed to do as opposed to who that bearer is.
+Token discovery procedure are developed according WLCG Bearer Token Discovery specification document (https://github.com/WLCG-AuthZ-WG/bearer-token-discovery/blob/master/specification.md).
+Short overview:
+   1. If the `BEARER_TOKEN` environment variable is set, then the value is taken to be the token contents.
+   2. If the `BEARER_TOKEN_FILE` environment variable is set, then its value is interpreted as a filename.
+The contents of the specified file are taken to be the token contents.
+   3. If the `XDG_RUNTIME_DIR` environment variable is set, then take the token from the contents of `$XDG_RUNTIME_DIR/bt_u$ID`(this additional location is intended to provide improved security for shared login environments as `$XDG_RUNTIME_DIR` is defined to be user-specific as opposed to a system-wide directory.).
+   4. Otherwise, take the token from `/tmp/bt_u$ID`.

 ## GUI Libraries